-- Microsoft® .NET Framework: vRanger requires the .NET Framework 4.5.
-The vRanger installer installs it if not detected. - SQL Server: [Optional] vRanger utilizes two SQL Server[®] databases for application functionality. vRanger can install a local version of SQL Express 2008 R2 or you can choose to install the vRanger databases on your own SQL instance. - Windows PowerShell 3 or above.
-If you are installing vRanger on Windows 2008 R2 SP1, you will need to install Windows PowerShell 3 or above before installing vRanger b.
-The Windows Storage Server edition is not supported as an installation platform for vRanger.
+- Microsoft[®] .NET Framework: vRanger requires the .NET Framework 4.5.
+The vRanger installer installs it if not detected. - SQL Server: [Optional] vRanger utilizes two SQL Server[®] databases for application functionality. vRanger can install a local version of SQL Express 2014 SP3 or you can choose to install the vRanger databases on your own SQL instance. - Windows PowerShell 3 or above.If you are installing vRanger on Windows 2008 R2 SP1, you will need to install Windows PowerShell 3 or above before installing vRanger - vRanger virtual appliance (VA): The vRanger VA is a small, pre-packaged Linux[®] distribution that serves as a platform for vRanger operations away from the vRanger server. vRanger uses the VA for the following functions: